mijungi/vips_code/README.md

 For SBN experiments, I used matlab code from https://github.com/zhegan27/dsbn_aistats2015, and added a few lines to add noise to the expected sufficient statistics.
 Due to the size of the dataset, I didn't include the dataset here, but you can download it from https://drive.google.com/drive/u/0/folders/0B1HR6m3IZSO_SW1jS1ZtRXlpakU.
 Once you download the dataset and put it in your working directory, run mnist_sbn_private.m to test our VIPS code for SBN.

-If you find any errors, concerns, questions, or ways to improve, please let me know.
+If you find any errors, concerns, questions, or ways to improve, please let me know at mijungi.p@gmail.com

 Have a wonderful day!